JWhite212/VendingMachine/README.md

 This was implemented to allow for a notion of state.
 The main idea of the State pattern is to allow the object to change its behaviour based on its situation, without changing its class implementation.

 Instead of all logic for each of the states being spread across all methods.
-We can encapsulate the logic in dedicated classes, and apply the Single Responsibility and Open/Closed Principle.
+We can encapsulate the logic in dedicated classes, and apply the ***Single Responsibility and Open/Closed Principle***.
 Resulting in cleaner and more maintainable code.
 For example, after a user has deposited several coins, but has not yet made a purchase, the state of the machine accounts for the balance deposited but not spent.
 After a purchase does happen, the machine state is updated to keep track